 Childhood bereavement courses

-Run every two years these courses will offer a Certificate (level 5) or Advanced Certificate (level 7) for those working with bereaved children and their families.
+These courses will offer a Certificate (level 5) or Advanced Certificate (level 7) for those working with bereaved children and their families.
 The courses are aimed at anyone with experience in working with bereaved children and their families in education, health or social care.
 While these courses offer a unique opportunity to link theory to practice, they do not offer a counselling qualification.

 How to apply